Kristína Bachová

-Power BI Specialist — Making BI Reliable, Scalable & Business-Trusted
+Power BI Specialist — making BI work, properly.

-I help companies turn messy BI into trusted, scalable reporting — fast.
+I help companies turn messy BI into trusted, scalable reporting.

 Book a free discovery call